appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/building-a-store-catalog-manager/creating-interactive-views.md

 5. Rename the new modal to **EditProductModal** using its properties.
 6. Rename the modal's title to **Edit Product**.
 7. Delete the two default buttons at the bottom of the modal, called "Reset" and "Submit".
 You can do this with the trash can icon at the top of each widget's properties, or by selecting the widgets and hitting the "Delete" keyboard key.
-8. Drag and drop a new Form Widget into the modal window, and delete the form's default text widget (since the modal already has our title).
+8. Drag and drop a new Form Widget into the modal window, and delete the form's default text widget.
 9. Rename the form's "Submit" button to **EditConfirmButton**.

 After those steps, your new modal should look like this: